gazebosim/gz-sim/tutorials/migrating_ardupilot_plugin.md

 study the migration of one particular `ModelPlugin`, [ardupilot_gazebo](https://github.com/khancyr/ardupilot_gazebo).
-We hope that this example provides useful tips to others who are migrating their existing plugins from classic to Ignition.
+We hope that this example provides useful tips to others who are migrating their existing plugins from classic to Gazebo.

 The complete, migrated version of the `ardupilot_gazebo` plugin covered in this tutorial can be found in [this fork](https://github.com/gerkey/ardupilot_gazebo/tree/ignition).